IGM-202-2235/project-2-ebh1540/README.md

 - Cohesion - These fish will seek out the centerpoint of all of their friends
 - Seek - The school will also be a little food motivated to make their movement more dynamic, but it'll be lower priority than staying in the school
+- Separation - These fish won't separate since they'll be cohering.

 ## Food Motivated